Dhvani-intwala/Cafe-Beats/README.md

 - As a user, I want to be able to preview an order.
 - As a user, I want to be able to cancel an unplaced order.
 - As a user, I want to be able to place an order.
-- As a user, I want to be shown a receipt.
+- As a user, I want to be able to see a receipt.
 - As a user, I want to be able to exit the app.

 ### Site Owner Stories